zdravkov/kendo-docs/web/combobox/cascading.md

 ####FAQ

-Q: I am using cascading comboboxes with a `"autoBind: true"` option and I need to pre-set the selected items.
+Q: I am using cascading comboboxes with `"autoBind: true"` option set and I need to pre-set the selected items.
 How to do that?

 A: You need to set the value of the comboboxes.
 For instance, you can define it before initialization: